RadiantMLHub/scalable-model-training/readme.md

 3. Run the command: `pip install -r requirements.txt`
 4. Use the `1.
 Data Exploration` notebook and follow the instructions
 5. Use the `2.
 Data Preparation` notebook and follow the instructions
 6. Use the `3.
-Model Training` notebook and follow the instructions
+Model Training` notebook and follow the instructions (preferably use the Tensorflow GPU server for faster training results)